sithiz/clone/README.md

 # Conclusion

 Congrats!
 There is no need to submit this lab.
-You will be receiving homework for tonight soon.

 If you want more to do, later today we will be getting into git and Github.
 Use your **research skills** (Google-fu) to find out more about: